JunLiang/ce6378_project2/CE6378_Project2/project_2_result/README.txt

 file: simulation_server.sh -- This is the shell script that starts all the configured servers on different netxx servers

 file:kill_net.sh -- This is the shell script that logs onto the netxx servers to clean up the server process.

+file:typescript -- This is the script capture of the client session.